jkanev/treetime/README.md

 #  <img src="https://raw.githubusercontent.com/jkanev/treetime/master/data/treetime-logo.png" alt="logo" width="64" height="64">&nbsp; &nbsp; &nbsp; &nbsp;Tree Time

-Tired of trying to organise your data in spread sheets?
-Use trees instead.
-TreeTime is a time planner, to-do list manager, test report tool, project manager, family ancestry editor, mind-mapping tool, etc. Using TreeTime you can categorise and organise your data items in tree structures.
-You can define several trees at the same time, each with a different structure, but on the same data.
-You can use functions (calculate sums, ratios and means) recursively up the branches of a tree.
+TreeTime is a general data oranisation and data management tool.
+You can use it to plan your time, as a to-do list manager, test report tool, project manager, family ancestry editor, mind-mapping tool, and similar.
+In TreeTime, data is not organised in lists or spreadsheets, but in trees.
+A tree is a hierarchical structure that lets you systemise your data into units and sub-units.
+Trees are a far more natural concept than lists.
+TreeTime uses several trees to categorise data at the same time.
+In addition, you can use functions (calculate sums, ratios and means) recursively up and down the trees.

 <div id='id-contents'/>